rifaiahsani/rifaiahsani/README.md

 ## Hi there!
 I'm Rifa'i Nur Ahsani 👋
+# An enthusiastic Mathematics student and logical problem-solver, passionate about developing impactful analytical and creative solutions across various fields..
 <!--
 **rifaiahsani/rifaiahsani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.